oracle/graal/docs/enterprise-overview/support.md

 ## Features Support

-Oracle GraalVM features are distributed as fully supported and experimental.
+Oracle GraalVM features are distributed as _fully supported_ or _experimental_.

-Experimental features are being considered for future versions of Oracle GraalVM.
+_Experimental_ features are being considered for future versions of Oracle GraalVM.
-They are not meant to be used in production and are not supported by Oracle.
+They are not meant for use in production and are **not** supported by Oracle.
-The development team welcomes feedback on experimental features, but users should be aware that experimental features might never be included in a final version, or might change significantly before being considered production-ready.
+The development team welcomes feedback on experimental features, but users should be aware that experimental features may not be included in a final version, or may change significantly before being considered production-ready.

 For more information, check the [Graal Free Terms and Conditions (GFTC) including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graal-free-license.html).